top of page

 Nature Data: The Principles and Practice of Wildlife Monitoring and Surveying, confirmed speakers include:

-• Alex Sams, ecologist and Director of Providence Ecological
+• Alex Sams, ecologist and director of Providence Ecological

 • Daniel Hill, rewilding ranger, Heal Somerset